BeeGrinder/FantasyGrounds-SW5e/sw5e-generator/README.md

 This selections turns on the development mode.

 * When *off* it will create a module file and place it in the folder indicated by the *Module Folder* field.
   * If a developer mode folder has been created prior to the *off* build, the folder will be removed.
 * When *on* it will create the module files in a folder with the *Module Name* in the folder indicated by the *Module Folder* field.
   * If a standard module file has been created prior to the *on" build, the file will be removed.

+__Build__

+Builds and deploys a new module to the location in the *Module Folder* field.

+__Category__

+Will appear as a heading in your Library.
+For this module I usually use "SW5e" as a category so all modules for this ruleset are grouped together.

+__Module Folder__

+The directory under your installation of Fantasy Grounds where modules are stored.
+See *As Folder* description above.

+__Parcels__

+This line, if selected, shows the number of parcels loaded into the generator.
+To load parcels, use the select button to find the source file for parcels.

+* Parcels are named lists of items.
+The items named in the list must be loaded into this generator.

+__Actions__

+This line, if selected, shows the number of actions loaded into the generator.
+To load actions, use the select button to find the source file for actions.

+* Actions are named lists of spell actions and/or effects.
+To add actions to spells, the name must match the spell name found in the spells list.

+__Equipment__

+This line, if selected, shows the number of items loaded into the generator.
+To load items, use the select button to find the source file for items.

+__Spells__

+This line, if selected, shows the number of spells loaded into the generator.
+To load spells, use the select button to find the source file for spells.